top of page

 While we rejoice over how fast tourism rebounce after the pandemic, we are also facing immediate negative impact from overtourism in Tokyo and Kyoto.

-It is disheartening to hear a Kyoto resident repeatedly missed getting off his destination bus-stop because the bus was often too crowded with tourists.
+It is disheartening to hear a Kyoto resident repeatedly missed getting off his destination bus-stop because the bus was too crowded with tourists.
 It is enraging to see a scene of real-estate flipping in Kyoto for the "hotel & guesthouse rush".
 This led to jacking-up of land and property prices while drawing large crowds to quiet residential neighborhoods disrupting local residents' lives.

 Overcrowded transportation and sidewalks, environmental impact, social-economical impact... something to think about as responsible travelers.